darwinanddavis/SchistoIBM/README.md

 ## :pig: Troubleshooting
 ### For running Netlogo from `R` on Mac OSX.
 See the [Instructions for Mac OSX](https://github.com/darwinanddavis/SchistoIBM/tree/master/mac) page for a detailed breakdown of the troubleshooting steps.
 :one: [Installing compiler toolchain for Mac OSX](https://thecoatlessprofessor.com/programming/r-compiler-tools-for-rcpp-on-macos/)
-:two: If you get an rJava error, run the following in terminal:
+:two: If you get an rJava error, run the following in Terminal:
 ``` {bash}
 sudo ln -s $(/usr/libexec/java_home)/jre/lib/server/libjvm.dylib /usr/local/lib
 ```